libavg/libavg/sphinxdoc/misc.rst

             :param message: The log message string.

+        .. py:classmethod:: get

+            This method gives access to the logger.
+There is only one instance.

     .. autoclass:: ParPort

         Used for low-level control of the parallel port's data, status and control